Short on time?

 However, in the event you wanted to switch page builders too (to something like, say Elementor or Beaver Builder), then you’d have to deactivate the Divi builder plugin… and be back to the shortcode mess again.
 Hmm.

-It’s not all doom and gloom though—Stephen’s written a really elegant function which loses the shortcodes, without losing your content.
+It’s not all doom and gloom though—this plugin loses the shortcodes, without losing your content.
 Perfect.

 6. Not especially developer friendly